Brazil's First Lady rescued dog from lake

 Mrs Temer had been walking in the gardens with her son, Michelzinho.

-When Picoly took an interest in the lake, he dove in and could not return to shore.
+When Picoly took an interest in the lake, he dived in and could not return to shore.

 Brazil's President, Michel Temer, and his family have two dogs: Picoly and Thor, a golden retriever.